 Page

 Prospectus Summary 1

 Fees and Expenses 13

-Risk Factors 13 15 34
+Risk Factors 15

 Cautionary Statement Concerning Forward-Looking Statements 34

 Use of Proceeds 34

-Price Range of Common Stock and Distributions 35
+Price Range of Common Stock and Distributions 13 15 34 34 35 39 40 42 69 70 86

 Ratios of Earnings to Fixed Charges 39

 Selected Financial Data 40

 Management's Discussion and Analysis of Financial Condition and Results of Operations 42

 Senior Securities 69

 Business 70

-Portfolio Companies 86
+Portfolio Companies

-Management The Company of the Compan 99
+Management 99

 Certain Relationships and Related Transactions 121

 Control Persons and Principal Stockholders 123

 Sales of Common Stock Below Net Asset Value 125

 Dividend Reinvestment Plan 131

 Description of Common Stock 132

 Description of Our Preferred Stock 139

 Description of Our Warrants 140

 Description of Our Subscription Rights 142

 Description of Our Debt Securities 144

 Description of Our Units 158

 Material U.S. Federal Income Tax Considerations 158

-Regulation equipment of the second of the se 166
+Regulation 166

 Plan of Distribution 171

 Custodian, Transfer and Distribution Paying Agent and Registrar 173

 Brokerage Allocation and Other Practices 173

 Legal Matters 173

 Independent Registered Public Accounting Firm 173

 Available Information 173

 Privacy Notice 174

 Index to Financial Statements F-1

 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or SEC, using the "shelf" registration process.
 Under the shelf registration process, we may offer, from time to time, up to \$800,000,000 of our securities on terms to be determined at the time of the offering.
 This prospectus provides you with a general description of the securities that we may offer.
 Each time we use this prospectus to offer securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information subsequent to the date of the prospectus and any accompanying prospectus supplement and prior to the completion of any offering pursuant to the prospectus and any accompanying prospectus supplement.
-Please carefully read this prospectus and any accompanying prospectus supplement together with the additional information described under "Available Information" and "Risk Factors" before you make an investment decision.
+To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement and prior to the completion of any offering pursuant to the prospectus and any accompanying prospectus supplement and prospectus and any accompanying prospectus supplement to gether with the additional information described under "Available Information" and "Risk Factors" before you make an investment decision.